ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

   - Connected cars.
   - User accounts for cloud services or social media.

-See 3.2.2 for information and recommendation related to GPS trackers.
+See {{bluetooth-vs-other-technologies}}  for information and recommendation related to GPS trackers.

 ### Victim Profiles